Skip to main content

 The complication: the W-2 wage limitation

-The simple math above applies to taxpayers below the QBI income thresholds.
-For higher-income taxpayers, the picture flips.
+The simple math above applies to taxpayers below the QBI income thresholds (in 2026, taxable income under $201,750 single / $403,500 joint).
+Once income climbs into and above the phase-in range, the picture flips.

-- 25% of W-2 wages plus 2.5% of the unadjusted basis of qualified property
+• 25% of W-2 wages plus 2.5% of the unadjusted basis immediately after acquisition (UBIA) of qualified property

-For S-corp owners above these thresholds, paying yourself a higher salary can actually increase your QBI deduction because it raises the W-2 wage limitation.
+That formula is in Section 199A(b)(2)(B).
+For S-corp owners above these thresholds, paying yourself a higher salary can increase your QBI deduction because it raises the W-2 wage limitation.

 This is the opposite of the incentive for lower-income taxpayers.
 Above the threshold, higher salary can mean a bigger QBI deduction.
 Below the threshold, higher salary means a smaller one.